ytakefuji/mediapipe_hand/README.md

 # mediapipe_hand
 mediapipe developed by Google is a useful library for detecting the target objects including hands, faces, iris, pose...

-This repository shows how to install and use mediapipe for locating fingers of a hand in 2D-dimension: x-axis and y-axis coordinates.
+This repository shows how mediapipe can be used to recognize the two-dimensional coordinates (X and Y axes) of a 21-point hand skeleton.

 # How to install mediapipe